Do you need a prescription for retinol?

 Tretinoin

-Tretinoin (commercially known as Retin-A or Altreno), is one of the most widely used retinoids for acne and anti-aging.
+Tretinoin (commercially known as Retin-A or Altreno), is the most used prescription retinoid for acne and anti-aging due to its affordable price and wide availability.
 It helps manage several skin conditions by controlling skin cell growth and maturation.
-Essentially, tretinoin speeds up the replacement of old skin cells with new ones, helping to unclog pores, decrease inflammation, and enhance skin texture3.
+Tretinoin speeds up the replacement of old skin cells with new ones, helping to unclog pores, decrease inflammation, and enhance skin texture3.

 Adapalene

 Adapalene (commercially known as Differin) is a third-generation retinoid developed to minimize the side effects of tretinoin4.
-It is believed to be as efficient as tretinoin against acne but less irritating and better tolerated than tretinoin 5 6 .
+It is believed to be effective against acne but it is less powerful.
+5 6 .

 Tazarotene